Wrapped Peaq (WPEAQ) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Peaq Historical Price

-According to the latest data gathered on Wrapped Peaq live price page, the current price of Wrapped Peaq is 0.085426USD.
+According to the latest data gathered on Wrapped Peaq live price page, the current price of Wrapped Peaq is 0.080935USD.
 The circulating supply of Wrapped Peaq(WPEAQ) is

 In the past 24 hours, Wrapped Peaq has shown a price movement of